koyalbhartia/DDPG-Continuous-Control/Report.md

 ### Neural Network details :

+#### Actor Network

 The neural network architecture consists of teh following layers:
 1. An input layer of 33 neurons.
 2. Hidden layer with 256 neurons
 3. Hidden layer with 128 neurons
 4. Output layer of 4 neurons

+#### Critic Network

+The neural network architecture consists of teh following layers:
+1. An input layer of 33 neurons.
+2. Hidden layer with 256 + 4 action neurons = 260 neurons
+3. Hidden layer with 128 neurons
+4. Output layer of 1 neuron

 ### Agent details :
 ```